-Gilbert Camacho (he/him/his) is a composer and oboist who recently graduated with a B.M. in Composition & Oboe Performance at the University of Redlands.
+Gilbert Camacho (he/him/his) is a composer and oboist who graduated in 2021 with a B.M. in Composition & Oboe Performance at the University of Redlands.

 He grew up in Fontana, California and joined band in middle and high school.
 During his second year of high school, he picked up the oboe and fell in love with its unique sound.
 Upon his third year of high school, he started tackling the world of composition without a private teacher.
 After 2 years of self-teaching, he was accepted into the University of Redlands Composition Studio, led by Anthony Suter.
 He now studies composition and oboe privately under Andre Myers and Francisco Castillo, respectively.